The Bankrate promise

 There can be a distinction between the company that services your loan and the entity that owns it.
-A mortgage servicer is in charge of the administrative aspects of your loan, such as receiving your monthly payment, handling escrow accounts, getting copies of your statement and other similar tasks.
-You might have a loan serviced by Wells Fargo but owned by Fannie Mae.
+A mortgage servicer is in charge of the administrative aspects of your loan, such as receiving your monthly payment, handling escrow accounts and mailing you statements.
+You might have a loan serviced by Wells Fargo but owned by Fannie Mae, for instance.

 One easy way to find out who owns your loan, as well as what options are available to you, is to ask your service provider.
 You can find out if Fannie Mae or Freddie Mac own your mortgage here:

 Short-term repayment plan